nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Adds the persons at the specified `INDICES` to the group.
   Indices refer to the index numbers shown in the displayed person list.
   There must be at least one index provided, and indices should be separated by a space.
-* There cannot be two groups with the same name.
+* There cannot be two groups with the same name (case-insensitive).
 If a group with the given `GROUP_NAME` currently exists, the command will fail.

 Example: